 Jasmine is a final year BSc Business Computing Systems student.
 She is from South East London and loves to explore the city.

-Why did you decide to apply to City?
+Why did you decide to study at City, University of London?

 I love the city vibe and grew up in London, so what better way to spend my student years than in the heart of the city I adore.

 What was the favourite aspect of your course?

 Definitely the opportunities offered by my school, SMCSE.
 I’ve never been so overwhelmed (in the most positive way) with the volume and range of opportunities thrown at me, it really was a case of going after what I wanted which really took a load off my mind in regards to experience hunting throughout the years.

 What was the highlight of your time at City so far?

 Since starting at City, I’ve worked as a Widening Participation student ambassador, raising awareness and aspirations of the young people of today.
 My four years as an ambassador helped me greatly both in my professional and personal development; I also had a blast with the team, who I know I could easily rely on going forward into my professional future.

 What has been your favourite module and why?

 Human-Computer Interaction!
 It was a second year module which not only opened my eyes to another avenue of Computing but made me realise my strengths in web development and how much I enjoy making others happy, whether that be creating a website that helps them at the bare minimum or offering a service which teaches them much more than they were expecting in capabilities.

 What is the main benefit of studying a course at City?